 But enough.
-If this polemic serves for nothing else it has in any case the value of having given proof of what there really is to the practice of these self-styled "practical" socialists.
+If this polemic serves for nothing else it has in any case the value of having given proof of what there really is to the practice of these self-styled "practical" Socialists.
 These practical proposals for the abolition of all social evils, these universal social panaceas, have always and everywhere been the work of founders of sects who appeared at a time when the proletarian movement was still in its infancy.
 Proudhon too belongs to them.
-The development of the proletariat soon casts aside these swaddlingclothes and engenders in the working class itself the realisation that nothing is less practical than these "practical solutions", concocted in advance and universally applicable, and that practical socialism consists rather in a correct knowledge of the capitalist mode of production from its various aspects.
+The development of the proletariat soon casts aside these swaddling-clothes and engenders in the working class itself the realization that nothing is less practical than these "practical solutions," concocted in advance and universally applicable, and that practical socialism consists rather in a correct knowledge of the capitalist mode of production from its various aspects.
 A working class which knows what's what in this regard will never be in doubt in any case as to which social institutions should be the objects of its main attacks, and in what manner these attacks should be executed.

-Written in May 1872-January 1873

-First published in Der Volksstaat, Nos.
-51, 52, 53, 103 and 104, June 26 and 29, July 3, December 25 and 28, 1872; Nos.
-2, 3, 12, 13, 15 and 16, January 4 and 8, February 8, 12, 19 and 22, 1873; and in three separate reprints in Leipzig in 1872-73
+Written by F. Engels in May 1872-January 1873.
+Printed in the newspaper Volksstaat Nos.
+51, 52, 53, 103 and 104 for June 26 and 29, July 3 and December 25 and 28, 1872; Nos.
+2, 3, 12, 13, 15 and 16 for January 4 and 8, February 8, 12, 19 and 22, 1873 and as separate pamphlets published in Leipzig, in 1872-73